Omaha Wrongful Death Lawyer

 How Our Wrongful Death Lawyers Can Help

 If your loved one was killed as the result of someone else’s negligence, you need to speak with a wrongful death attorney as soon as possible.
 We understand that it is a difficult time and that you may not feel up to being a participant in the legal process during this time, but you have limited time to file a claim.
 Even a brief, no-obligation phone call to our office can give you critical information to allow you peace of mind.
 There can be insurance limits to the amount your family can recover, and there can be confusion over who should file the claim on behalf of the deceased.
-Matthew G. Miller can help ensure that you are able to seek justice on behalf of your loved one and make sure your family is compensated for the loss.
+Our attorneys can help ensure that you are able to seek justice on behalf of your loved one and make sure your family is compensated for the loss.
 If you would like to schedule a free personal injury case consultation at our Omaha, Nebraska, law office, please contact us today.

 Gathering Evidence to Support Your Wrongful Death Claim